metosin/compojure-api/README.md

 ## Migration from Swagger 1.2 to 2.0

-If you were using version before `0.20.0`, you have to migrate your app to use Swagger 2.0.
+If you are upgrading your existing pre `0.20.0` compojure-api app to use `0.20.0` or later, you have to migrate the Swagger models from 1.2 to 2.0.
 See [Migration guide](https://github.com/metosin/compojure-api/wiki/Migration-from-Swagger-1.2-to-2.0) for details.

 ## Sample application